frankliu22/TASEP_Ribosome_Translation/README.md

 # TASEP_Ribosome_Translation

-Employing a continuous-time stochastic Markov model of ribosome movement to study the dynamics of mRNA translation from ribosome profiling data.
+In this project I am employing the TASEP model (https://demonstrations.wolfram.com/TotallyAsymmetricSimpleExclusionProcessTASEP/) of particle movement to study the dynamics of mRNA translation from ribosome profiling data.